 See below for an overview of existing Washington state mandates.
 Click on citation tab for detailed information of specific statutes (click link to download statute text).

 Current Legislative Session: 1/11/2020 - 4/23/2020 (2021-2022 term). *Current session bill updates are ongoing.
 Check back weekly for updates.

-Washington enacts budgets on a two-year cycle, beginning July 1 of each odd-numbered year.
-Washington’s new Biennial Budget will take effect on July 1, 2019 and is valid through June 30, 2021.
-To view Washington’s enacted 2019-2021 Budget, click here.
+Washington enacts budgets on a two-year cycle.
+The biennial budget takes effect on July 1 of each odd-numbered year and is valid through June 30 of the next odd-numbered year.
+To view Washington’s enacted Budget, click here.